n-zeplo/product-practice-handbook-2018/client-examples.md

 **A Large Network Equipment Manufacturer**

 * How do we aggregate and organize knowledge across the org?
 * How do we automatically gather metadata to allow system to better organize, return and recommend articles the user might be interested in?

+**Predictive Sales and Maintenance**

+* As data grows the current solution for generating opportunities for maintenance becomes extremely slow leading to lost opportunity.
+* Our users have dropped off due to a lack of customizable features that help them make the tool useful to their goals